vandyG/clickyaml/README.rst

 - The root block needs to be named ``commands``.
 - The commands block should contain other blocks which represents each command.
 - Each command block needs to have blocks for each *parameter* of the command that you define.
 To know the available parameters refer to the `click documentation <https://click.palletsprojects.com/en/8.1.x/api/#click.Command>`_
+- Apart from parameters to click.Command a *script* block can also be used.
+Script represents a script that you want to link with your command.
 - There are three types of tags that can be used in the yaml file: `!obj`, `!arg` and `!opt`
 - **!obj** can be used to create custom objects
 - **!arg** can be used to create ``click.Argument`` objects